OmooLab/Omoospace/README.md

 # Omoospace

 Omoospace is a scalable directory structure solution for digital creation works.
-In order to follow omoospace rules easily, we provide CLI tools, including creating omoospace, shipping package, setting subspace, etc.
+We provide a python library for managing omoospace, including creating omoospace, shipping package, setting subspace, etc.

 [What is "Omoospace", how does it rule all your creation files?](https://omoolab.github.io/omoospace/omoospace/)